Playing rules Spring League 2021

 - Approved Bat Rule: 2021 Official SPN bat rule to be followed.
 NO Exceptions.

-- Courtesy Runners: Allowed from any base at any time.
+- Courtesy Runners: COED – Allowed from any base at any time.
 All male players listed on the lineup card are allowed to run in place of another runner once per game.
 Female players may run unlimited.
 Women’s – Allowed from any base at any time.
 All Female players listed on the lineup card are allowed to run in place of another runner once per game.
 Men’s – Allowed from any base at any time.
 All male players listed on the lineup card are allowed to run in place of another runner once per game.

 - Progressive Homerun Rule: a team may hit a maximum of two (2) homeruns more than their opponent at any time during the game.
 If a team hits a third homerun more than their opponent, the batter is automatically out.
 Runners cannot advance on automatic out homeruns.
 The home team cannot surpass the visiting team.